Black Velvet (song): Background and writing

-Atlantic Records, much to the disappointment of Myles for whom the song had been written, gave the song to country artist Robin Lee to record.
+Atlantic Records also gave the song to country artist Robin Lee to record.
 In the United States, Myles' version was released in December 1989, while Lee's version was released two months later in February 1990.
 This led to Myles being promoted by Atlantic on the pop and rock radio stations, and Lee on the country radio stations.
-Lee even filmed a videoclip of the song very similar to Myles' video.

 Myles released a new version of the song on a digitally released Elvis tribute EP in August 2007 to commemorate the 30 years since his death.
 It was later included on her 2008 Black Velvet CD.

 The song is performed in the key of E♭ minor, with a swinging tempo of 92 beats per minute in 6/8 time.
 Myles' lead vocals span from E♭3 to E♭5 in the song.

-One aspect of the song listeners have frequently noted is the tune's distinctive fretless bassline.
-While a common belief holds that the melody was played using an actual fretless bass guitar, Myles' bassist for the rest of her self-titled album, Steve Webster, acknowledged in an online discussion forum that he did not perform the bassline on "Black Velvet" himself; rather, it was Tyson who played the riff on a synthesizer, using a fretless bass sample.

 Reception

 Critical reception

-Music & Media described the song as "a blues ballad featuring some straight-from-the-heart vocals from Miles and inspired guitar playing".
+Music & Media described the song as "a blues ballad featuring some straight-from-the-heart vocals from Myles and inspired guitar playing".